beginning of content

 How is iron deficiency diagnosed?

-To confirm that you have iron deficiency, your doctor will talk to you and examine you.
+To confirm that you have iron deficiency, your doctor will talk to you about your health and what you eat.
+They may examine you.

-The only reliable way of telling if you are iron deficient is through a blood test to look at your iron levels and to check for anaemia.
+The only reliable way of telling if you are iron deficient is through an iron study blood test.
+The test looks at your iron levels.
+Your doctor will use it to check for anaemia.

 You may also need other tests to find out what is causing the iron deficiency.
-You doctor may refer you to a specialist.
+Your doctor may refer you to a specialist such as:

 How is iron deficiency treated?